travelmarx/doc-testing/test.md

         $ ls gcs

-4. Unmount the bucket when finished.
+4. Stop the gcsfuse process when finished with CTRL+C.

-        $ umount gcs

 ### Automatically mounting